Honoring our physician veterans on Veterans Day

-Three of our neurological surgeons served in the armed forces.
+Two of our neurological surgeons served in the armed forces.

-Dr. Ronald Christianson, a radiologist, spent 13 years in the U.S. Air Force.
+Dr. Ronald Christianson, a radiologist, spent 13 years in the Air Force.
 He went to medical school at the University of Maryland, did an internal medicine internship at Wilford Hall Medical Center at San Antonio, Texas, and took aerospace medicine training in San Antonio.

 He later served for two years as a flight surgeon at Vandenburg Air Force Base in California.
-He helped rescue civilians stranded in ship wrecks and plane crashes.
+He helped rescue civilians stranded in shipwrecks and plane crashes.

-He worked as a Space Shuttle flight surgeon and took care of the astronauts and helped develop the shuttle program at Vandenburg.
+He worked as a space shuttle flight surgeon and took care of the astronauts and helped develop the shuttle program at Vandenburg.